FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Methodology

+\textit{Data Quality:} Recognizing the critical importance of data integrity, we adopted a rigorous approach to ensure the highest quality of our dataset.
+We engaged a diverse team of six experts—comprising ML Scientists, Data Scientists, Linguistic Experts, and advanced students—for the manual verification of all 9513 records.
 To maintain the highest standards of reliability and consistency in our data labeling process, we implemented strict protocols.
 Each record underwent an independent review by two experts.
 Their agreement was quantitatively measured using Cohen’s Kappa coefficient, achieving a score of 0.79.
 This score, indicative of \say{almost perfect} agreement, confirms the exceptional uniformity and precision of our annotations, thereby reinforcing the credibility and trustworthiness of our dataset.